 Keep in mind that this should be used as a general guideline for baby laundry, but you should always double-check the specific laundering instructions for common fabrics for baby clothes.

 Stain Removal Preparation

-First, if there are any remnants of what has stained your baby's clothes, like food or spit up, you'll want to scrape it off before you begin treating it for the laundry.
+First, if there are any remnants of what has stained your baby's clothes, like food or spit up, you'll want to scrape them off before you begin treating the clothes for the laundry.